tz-hiring/frontend-engineer/README.md

 - Optional: Deploy to Vercel, Netlify, or similar platform

 **Presentation:**
 You'll be invited to walk through your solution in a 1-hour session where we'll discuss your implementation, decisions, and how you used AI tools in your workflow.
+This task will form the jumping off point for a short code-pairing exercise in your technical interview.

 ## Setup